Matthijs de Ligt transfer: Juventus move into pole position for Ajax star as they ready €70m bid | Goal.com

 But it's Juve who are now confident they can strike a deal with Ajax and convince the player to head to Italy.

-Indeed, according to sources close to the Italian club they are speaking with De Ligt's agent Raiola on a daily basis in an attempt to move into pole position to sign the 19-year-old.
+Indeed, according to sources close to the Italian club they are speaking with De Ligt's agent Raiola on a daily basis as they move into pole position to sign the 19-year-old.

-Juve will contact Ajax in the coming days over negotiating a deal for De Ligt, with their opening offer expected to be in the region of €70m.
+The teenage defender is also believed to be intrigued at the propsect of signing for Juve, with the club due to contact Ajax in the coming days over negotiating a transfer fee.

 The attraction of joining the Serie A champions, who won their eighth title in a row in 2018-19, is obvious, with the club determined to improve their squad ahead of another attempt to progress further in the Champions League.